 - The annualized income installment method.
 If you use the annualized income installment method, complete the worksheet on Form 221, page 2.
 Also, enter the amount from line 23 of that worksheet in each column of line 11.
-If you use the annualized income installment method, you must check the box on line 11. - File and pay by January 31, 2018.
-If you file your Arizona return by January 31, 2018, and pay in full the amount stated on the return as payable, you do not have to make the fourth estimated tax payment.
+If you use the annualized income installment method, you must check the box on line 11. - File and pay by January 31, 2019.
+If you file your Arizona return by January 31, 2019, and pay in full the amount stated on the return as payable, you do not have to make the fourth estimated tax payment.
 Fiscal year filers must file and pay by the last day of the month following the close of the fiscal year. - Farmer or fisherman.
 If you report as a farmer or fisherman for federal purposes, you only have to make one installment for a taxable year.
-The due date for this installment for a calendar year filer was January 16, 2018.
-Because January 15, 2018, is Martin Luther King Day, you have until January 16, 2018, to make this payment. - The due date for a fiscal year filer is the 15th day of the first month after the end of the fiscal year.
-You do not have to make this payment if you file your Arizona return on or before March 1, 2018, and pay in full the amount stated on the return as payable.
+The due date for this installment for a calendar year filer was January 15, 2019. - The due date for a fiscal year filer is the 15th day of the first month after the end of the fiscal year.
+You do not have to make this payment if you file your Arizona return on or before March 1, 2019, and pay in full the amount stated on the return as payable.
 Fiscal year filers must file and pay on or before the first day of the third month after the end of the fiscal year. - Nonresident alien.
 If you are an individual who elects to be treated as a nonresident alien on the federal income tax return, you may make three estimated payments.
-The due dates for these installments were June 15, 2017, September 15, 2017, and January 16, 2018.
+The due dates for these installments were June 15, 2018, September 17, 2018, and January 15, 2019.
 The first installment must have equaled 50% of the total required payments.